StarRocks/starrocks/docs/administration/User_privilege.md

    CREATE ROLE read_catalog_only;
    --Switch to the corresponding catalog.
    SET CATALOG hive_catalog;
-   --Grant SELECT privileges on all tables in all databases.
+   --Grant the SELECT privilege on all tables in all databases.
    GRANT SELECT ON ALL TABLES IN ALL DATABASES TO ROLE read_catalog_only;
    ```